 Discover Amsterdam early roots of Capitalism, and the VoC story

-The worlds first Capitalist, Multinational, Stock issuing Company: United East India Company (VoC).
+The worlds first Capitalist, Multinational, Stock issuing Company: the United East India Company = the Dutch Vereenigde oostindisch Compagnie (VoC).

 Join me for an educational tour about trade and capitalism.
 We will meet and then start our walk from Dam Square, once the nerve center of political power, to the great canals.
 Our main spot is the Headquarters of the famous and unique United East India Company (in Dutch: VoC).
 In this HQ were the was the boardroom for Directors, the Gentlemen 17, and the all-important offices including Warehousing, Bookkeeping, Medical Doctors, Planning, Secret Map Room, allowing this multinational, capitalist firm to exist and trade for nearly 200 years.

 Uniquely, the VOC became the first stock-issing company and thus stood at the birth of capitalism as we know it.
 I will explain on how the stock was issued.
 And how dangerous nuclear financial products were unleashed: Forwards/Futures, Options, Repos, Short.
 In the simple form, Stock, slowly each contract sheet of paper was filled to the 100% level and then it became freely tradable, without a person’s name on it.
 The story how the first stock was issued and the stock market was invented forms part of this amazing VOC tour.